ropensci/mapscanner/README.md

 ![](./man/figures/leaflet-1.png)

-And our hand-drawn line shown above has been converted to a standard spatial object able to be analysed in any desired way.
+And our hand-drawn lines shown above has been converted to standard spatial objects able to be analysed in any desired way.